misbahk396/git-github/Check.md

-This is a check file to understand the git flows.
+Hiiiiiii `This is a check file to understand the git flows.